pacellif/YnS---KK-Analysis/README.md

 For this reason, it could be useful to try solving that issue in order to work entirely from remote.

 Here below, two examples of plots are shown, in particular a histogram and a fit.
+The last plot represents the total spectrum of the candidate.

 <img src="https://i.ibb.co/85HBDZ5/pt-1.png" width="500" height="500" />